Loading...

 Well done if you've got something that's similar to these answers.

-So let's think about intrinsic feedback first because as Izzy went from 6 to 16 and she became more experienced, she will have become much better at giving herself intrinsic feedback.
+So let's think about intrinsic feedback first because as Izzy went from six to 16 and she became more experienced, she will have become much better at giving herself intrinsic feedback.

-She has a much better knowledge and feel of the tennis skills some before, so she can rely a lot more on intrinsic feedback.
+She has a much better knowledge and feel of the tennis skills than before, so she can rely a lot more on intrinsic feedback.

-In terms of extrinsic feedback, this would've been much more important to the 6-year-old Izzy when she was a beginner, because she didn't have much knowledge of tennis skills, and she wouldn't have been able to assess her performance.
+In terms of extrinsic feedback, this would've been much more important to the six-year-old Izzy when she was a beginner because she didn't have much knowledge of tennis skills and she wouldn't have been able to assess her performance.

 So the coach would've corrected her technique and helped to improve her.

-There's another way you could have looked at extrinsic feedback, because the 6-year-old Izzy would've lacked confidence as a beginner and would've needed more encouragement to help keep her motivated.
+There's another way you could have looked at extrinsic feedback because the six-year-old Izzy would've lacked confidence as a beginner and would've needed more encouragement to help keep her motivated.

 People at the beginning stage might quite easily give up if they don't feel they're doing so well or that they're not going to get better.

-And so at that point, she would've really benefited from having a coach to help motivate her.
+And so at that point, she would've really benefited from having a coach to help motivate us.

-So that's another way that extrinsic feedback would've been more useful for 6-year-old Izzy than perhaps for 16-year-old Izzy who's really found her own motivation there.
+So that's another way the extrinsic feedback would've been more useful for six-year-old Izzy than perhaps for 16-year-old Izzy who's really found her own motivation there.

 Well done if your answers were something along those lines.